To make sure all aspects of medieval research are covered as evenly as possible, the IMC divides its programming into 39 strands.

 Co-ordinator: Helen Fulton, University of Bristol

-Research on the medieval Celtic world has been increasingly directed at communicating the insights of the primary sources, and at identifying the multiple interconnections between vernacular and Christian-Latin traditions, and between insular and continental evidence, both textual and material.
+Research on the medieval Celtic world focuses on the languages, their primary sources, and the diverse interactions between these and other medieval languages and cultures, including vernacular and Christian-Latin traditions, insular and continental evidence, and textual and material sources.

-The strand provides a forum for further dialogue over a broad academic spectrum, encompassing literature, language, history, theology and religious studies, archaeology, art history, and manuscript studies.
-The strand encourages a combination of single-disciplinary and multi-disciplinary proposals on the influence, reception, and interactions of the Celtic regions with the wider medieval world.
+The strand provides a forum for further debate and analysis over a broad interdisciplinary spectrum, encompassing language, literature, history, theology, archaeology, art history, and manuscript studies.
+The strand encourages both single-discipline and multi-disciplinary proposals on the significance, influence, and reception of the Celtic-language regions and their interactions with the wider medieval world.

 Central and Eastern European Studies